Saleem Sheikh: 1970s: Child actor

-He made his on-screen debut from PTV's Shama where he portrayed the younger version of his brother Jawed Sheikh's character.
-He then appeared as a child artist in PTV's children plays.
+He made his on-screen debut in PTV's drama series Shama where he portrayed the younger version of his brother Jawed Sheikh's character.
+He later appeared as a child artist in PTV's children's plays.

 1990s: Mainstream success

 He is best known for portraying GC Safeer in Shoaib Mansoor's military drama Sunehray Din.
 Sheikh made his film debut in 1992 with Mohabbat Ke Saudagar.

 2010s-present: Resurgence and character roles

 His career saw a resurgence in 2010 when he played Abdul Hameed "Midu" in Anokha Ladla and in its sequels in the following years.